artsiomshvedko/f/README.md

 - Removes empty trailing values from each row.

 **Parameters**<br>
-- path – Path to the CSV file.
+- path – Path to the file.
 - separator – Field separator character.
 Default is ';'.

 **Return Values**<br>